birdneststream/asciibird/README.md

 ### Working on now

 * If you drag a panel, then right click you can't drag it anymore
+* Resize canvas undo
+* When undoing blocks defaults to current fg instead of blocks fg
 * Unit testing
 ### v 1.2